docksal/docksal/docs/content/stack/configuration-variables.md

 ### DOCKSAL_VHOST_PROXY_IP

-`Default: 192.168.64.100`

-Used to set the IP address for the Docksal reverse proxy to listen on.
+Can be used to override IP binding for the docksal-vhost-proxy system service (Linux only).

+This is automatically set to `0.0.0.0` (meaning "listen on all network interfaces") for:

+- all virtualized environments (all macOS and Windows installation modes)
-When `CI` variable is set to `true` this will be set to `0.0.0.0`.
+- CI environments (`CI` variable is set to `true`)

 ### GIT_USER_EMAIL (global or project)